 The word “friends” is said in every episode of Friends.

-Alongside Sudoku, chess has been named as one of the best ways to improve the mind and the memory.
+Alongside Sudoku, chess has been named one of the best ways to improve the mind and memory.

 In Utah, birds have the right of way on a highway.

 Logan was the most complained about movie in the U.K. in 2017 as viewers felt that the movie was too violent for its 15 rating.